title

 The RELIGIOUS IMPULSE in CHINA (10 of 12)

-The Taoists maintained their belief in harmony and solace in nature.
-They also believed in a destiny beyond the disturbing flux of material life, and they maintained their belief in emotional austerity.
+The Taoists maintained their belief in harmony and their seeking solace in nature.
+And they maintained their belief in emotional austerity.
 A devout Taoist, for example, could still explain his not weeping for his wife who had just died by saying that if he wept for her he would be demonstrating his lack of understanding of destiny.

-Taoism was open to a variety of new ideas, including the search for longevity or eternal life by adopting proper attitude and physical techniques.
-Some Taoists tried to extend the search for salvation in nature by focusing on the bliss of sexual intercourse, and some Taoist holy men searched for everlasting life though ritual exercises or dietary regimes – an experiment of sorts that failed each time that one of them died.
-But, rather than accept that everlasting life could not be achieved by a special program, their followers explained the failures as the result of circumstances other than human mortality.
+But Taoism was also open to a variety of new ideas, including the search for longevity or eternal life by adopting proper attitude and physical techniques.
+Some Taoists tried to extend the search for salvation in nature by focusing on the bliss of sexual intercourse, and some Taoist holy men searched for everlasting life through ritual exercises or dietary regimes.

 Among the Taoist cults was one led by Zhang Daoling, in the province of Sichuan.
 Zhang Daoling wandered through the countryside promising those who would publicly confess their sins that he would deliver them from illness and misfortune.
 He claimed that illness was the product of sinful thoughts.
 Using charms and spells, he acquired a reputation as a healer, and the public confessions that he offered gave peasants the feeling that they were cleansing themselves of sin and joining a community.